Students can join Classtime from anywhere without being physically present, allowing them to join and engage with your lesson remotely.

 Additional practical advice

-- In development: Shared Content Libraries.
+Shared Content Folders.
 Divide the workload and get up to speed faster.
-With our upcoming shared libraries, teacher teams can remotely work on question sets together.
+With our shared folders, teacher teams can remotely work on question sets together.